Telesink is built in Ruby on Rails, so

 false otherwise (disabled, missing endpoint, or network error).

-It will never raise exceptions — any errors are logged via error_log()
+It will never raise exceptions.
+Errors are logged with

 What’s under the hood